Are Michelin Stars for Restaurants or Chefs? Guide & Explanation

 How many Michelin stars can be awarded?

-A restaurant can only get three Michelin stars no matter how good their food tastes.
+A restaurant can only get three Michelin stars, no matter how good its food tastes.
 The meaning of each star according to the Michelin Guide is as follows:

 - One star – high-quality cooking, worth a stop